bbc/gel/src/components/info-panels.md

 ## Introduction

 The information panel borrows from both the Menu Button[^1] and Dialog[^2] ARIA authoring patterns.
 Most of the behaviour and semantics are in line with the Menu Button, but a close button is included like that of a dialog.
-Many of the accessibility features, including the management of focus between the button and panel support for closing the panel using the <kbd>Esc</kbd> key are present in both Menu Button and Dialog implementations.
+Many of the accessibility features, including the management of focus between the button and panel, and support for closing the panel using the <kbd>Esc</kbd> key, are present in both Menu Button and Dialog implementations.

-As the [GEL definition attests](https://www.bbc.co.uk/gel/guidelines/information-panel), the content of the panel is not strictly prescribed and can contain a combination of text, images, links, and other information and functionality.
+As the [GEL guideline for Information Panels explains](https://www.bbc.co.uk/gel/guidelines/information-panel), the content of the panel is not strictly prescribed and can contain any combination of text, images, links, and other information and functionality.
 This document sets out the **Information panel** as a functional interaction mechanism, and the [Reference implementation](#reference-implementation) only contains basic example content.

 ## Recommended markup